wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 * WordPress 2.8.6 or higher
 * PHP 5.0 or higher
-* The "configs" directory contained in the plugin directory must be writable.
+* The wp-content/uploads directory needs to be writable by the plugin.
+This is likely already the case as WordPress stores your media and various other uploads here.

 == Usage ==